jmoyson/test-github-issue-templates/.github/CONTRIBUTING.md

 ## Submitting a Pull Request

-If you would like to contribute code to jmoyson API, we welcome pull requests.
+If you would like to contribute code to Alto API, we welcome pull requests.

 Before submitting a pull request, please make sure to do the following: